awsdocs/aws-systems-manager-user-guide/doc_source/run-command-setting-up.md

 }
 ```

-For more information about creating IAM user policies, see [Managed policies and inline policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html) in the *IAM User Guide*\.
+For more information about creating IAM policies, see [Managed policies and inline policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html) in the *IAM User Guide*\.
 For more information about tagging managed nodes, see [Tag Editor](https://docs.aws.amazon.com/ARG/latest/userguide/tag-editor.html) in the *AWS Resource Groups User Guide*\.